-The nav element represents a section of a page that links to other pages or to parts w section with navigation links.
-Not all groups of links on a page need to be in a nav element that consist of major navigation blocks are appropriate for the nav element.
-In particular footers to have a short list of links to common pages of a site, such as the terms of service, the hor and a copyright page.
+The nav element represents a section of a page that links to other pages or to parts wit that consist of major navigation blocks are appropriate for the nav element.
+In particula footers to have a short list of links to common pages of a site, such as the terms of service, the hor and a copyright page.
 The footer element alone is sufficient for such cases, without a nav element